AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars4.md

 \end{align}
 $$

-In summary, we get the bar's stiffness to be
+In summary, we get that

 $$
 \begin{align}